Guide to Understanding Trade Policies in Logistics

 Tariffs and Duties

-Tariffs are import taxes used to regulate trade, protect domestic industries and support economic goals when products are coming from abroad.
-Tariffs raise the price for domestic consumers and businesses, making foreign products less competitive, they also generate revenue for the government.
-Changes in tariff policies alter shipping patterns across North America so Syfan stays ahead of tariff developments to optimize productivity.
+Tariffs are import taxes used to regulate trade, protect domestic industries, and support economic goals when products are imported from abroad.
+Tariffs raise the price for domestic consumers and businesses, making foreign products less competitive; they also generate revenue for the government.
+Changes in tariff policies alter shipping patterns across North America, so Syfan stays ahead of tariff developments to optimize productivity.
 By monitoring tariff changes, Syfan can anticipate cost impacts and adjust routing strategies accordingly.

 Quotas and Trade Restrictions

-Quotas are a limit on the number of goods allowed in or out of a county over a certain period.
-Trade restrictions include quotas but also include tariffs, embargoes, licensing and other standards and regulations.
-Quotas and trade restrictions are used to protect jobs and industries, ensure supply of critical goods, and can be used as economic leverage.
-These can be seasonal or sector-based restrictions like agriculture, steel, energy or automotive.
-Quotas can create freight surges, bottlenecks and capacity challenges.
-Syfan actively plans capacity, timing and carrier availability during high-demand or restricted periods to stay as proactive and efficient as possible.
+Quotas are a limit on the number of goods allowed in or out of a country over a certain period.
+Trade restrictions include quotas but also include tariffs, embargoes, licensing, and other standards and regulations.
+Quotas and trade restrictions are used to protect jobs and industries, ensure the supply of critical goods, and can be used as economic leverage.
+These can be seasonal or sector-based restrictions like agriculture, steel, energy, or automotive.
+Quotas can create freight surges, bottlenecks, and capacity challenges.
+Syfan actively plans capacity, timing, and carrier availability during high-demand or restricted periods to stay as proactive and efficient as possible.

 Non-Tariff Barriers

 There are also barriers for logistics industries that aren’t because of tariffs or quotas.
-These include customs documentation, licensing and regulatory standards.
-At each border, there are safety, environmental and inspection requirements that could prevent shipments leaving or entering a county.
+These include customs documentation, licensing, and regulatory standards.
+At each border, there are safety, environmental, and inspection requirements that could prevent shipments from leaving or entering a country.
 There are several “country-of-origin” rules that ensure benefits go to partner countries and require origin information.

 Impact of North American Trade Policies on Logistics